 Attorney for Failure to Stop Crimes in Cincinnati, Ohio

-Leaving the scene of a motor vehicle crash in an “Hit and Run” is a crime under Ohio Revised Code for failing to stop after an accident on public roads of highways in violation of ORC 4549.02.
+Leaving the scene of a motor vehicle crash in a “Hit and Run” is a crime under Ohio Revised Code for failing to stop after an accident on public roads of highways in violation of ORC 4549.02.
 Other forms of hit and run include:

 - R.C.
-4549.03 - Stopping after accident involving damage to realty or personal property attached to real property
+4549.03 – Stopping after an accident involving damage to realty or personal property attached to real property

-If you were charged with leaving the scene and failing to stop after a traffic crash or accident, then contact an experienced criminal defense attorney at Joslyn Law Firm in Cincinnatti, OH.
+If you were charged with leaving the scene and failing to stop after a traffic crash or accident, then contact an experienced criminal defense attorney at Joslyn Law Firm in Cincinnati, OH.
 Our attorneys represent clients under investigation for hit and run after a crash with property damage, a parked vehicle, or an occupied vehicle.

-A violation of Ohio's hit and run statute is charged as a misdemeanor of the first degree, but the offense become a felony if anyone is seriously injured in the crash.
-If you are convicted of this offense, the court is required to impose a class five suspension on your driver's license.
+A violation of Ohio’s hit and run statute is charged as a misdemeanor of the first degree, but the offense becomes a felony if anyone is seriously injured in the crash.
+If you are convicted of this offense, the court is required to impose a class five suspension on your driver’s license.